gutenbergtools/gutenbergsite/site/index.md

 <section class="pgx-hero">
   <h1 id="slogan">A library of {% include book_count.html %} free eBooks</h1>

   <p class="pgx-mission">Choose among free eBooks to download or read online.
-Here you will find the world's great literature, whose U.S. copyright has expired.
-Thousands of Project Gutenberg volunteers have digitized and proofread these books for you.</p>
+You will find the world's great literature here with a focus on older works whose U.S. copyright has expired.
+Thousands of volunteers have digitized and proofread these books for you.</p>

   <ul class="pgx-trust">
     <li>100% free</li>